 On the flip side, another woman says meeting someone in person can eliminate the gamble of whether or not you'll have physical chemistry.
 Eleanor brings up the point of mutual friends, too, but a has a different take than Violet.
 "Dating someone I've met randomly is pretty similar to dating someone on an app.
 Both are random people who could be complete strangers with no ties to your life," she says.

 "If you're linked up through friends, which you can see on dating apps and social media, it can be easier and harder," she continues.
-"You're learning about a person's life and their baggage from scratch versus learning about through a mutual friend.
+"You're learning about a person's life and their baggage from scratch versus learning about them through a mutual friend.
 And if you end up in a strong relationship with a person you met randomly or through an app, it's quite amazing when you blend your lives together."

 "Honestly, I think that the main difference between meeting someone on a dating app and meeting someone in a more organic way is that through a dating app, you know right off the bat that the person is interested in you.
 They're using the dating app to meet people so there's no question about whether or not they're interested—if you go out, you know they either want to hook up or want a connection.
 I think it eliminates some of the uncertainty that accompanies meeting people through friends or randomly," Abby says.